TROY571/AND1_App_project/README.md

 Functional Requirements:

-* The app will provide weather forecast information.✓
+* The app will provide weather forecast information.✓  ps:About the Air quality part,because the API don't have the information of all the cities,so some of the city is null.
 * The app will change different wallpapers according to the current weather.✓
 * The app will allow you to add, edit and delete notepad.✓
 * The app will allow you to add monitoring cities manually.✓